jvde-github/AIS-catcher/README.md

 ## What's new?

-**Under development**:
-Making enhancements to build a server version to handle high data throughput and manage multiple stations, for a sneak peek see [here](https://aiscatcher.org/#liveais).

 **Edge** version:
 - Performance improvements when drawing a large number of vessels by switching from Leaflet to Openlayers (notice this might require re-working some plugins). in openlayers it is more straightforward to plot ship icons on the canvas.
 - option `f` that writes the NMEA lines to a specified file